Kevin-Trivino/UCL-SQL-Tableau/README.md

 ## UCLScript.sql
-The sql script used to preprocess the data for tableau along with create some queries to preview possibly focuses for visualizations.
+The sql script used to preprocess and query data for visualizaiton in Tableau.

 ## Data Sources